Colonoscopy Screening & Preventive Care

 8. What if I have other questions or concerns?

 Virginia Mason offers colonoscopy screening at several locations throughout the region.
 Talk to your health care provider about getting a colonoscopy screening, and learn more about all the preventive screenings recommended for your age group.
+Call (206) 223-2319 for more information or to schedule an appointment.

 Additional education links: